 penalty.
 Which ideas resemble those used for or against capital punishment

-6. Daily Life in Rome (Pinterest assignment), November 13
+6. Daily Life in Rome (Pinterest or powerpoint assignment), November 10

 The Worship of Cybele